r-raymond/epdfphron/README.md

 # epdfphron
-Epdfphron - The sheppard of your opened pdfs
+Epdfphron - The shepherd of your opened pdfs

 Have you ever worried to restart your computer because of the currently opened documents?
 Fear no longer, for Epdfphron is here!